 For general ambient lighting in a dim room you will want to create an even layer of overhead lighting.
 If you are working with a central pendant light just be sure to choose a warm shade or bulb that gives off a welcoming light.
 Ideally your overhead lights should be dimmable so they can be adjusted at different times of the day.

 Once you have overhead lighting covered you want to think about more specific lighting – accent lighting, and task lighting.
-Adding different layers of accent lighting is what creates ambience in living room so we recommend having at least three different sources.
+When it comes to living room lighting ideas, adding different layers of accent lighting is what creates ambience in this space, so we recommend having at least three different sources.
 Evenly space tables lamps, wall lights and floor lamps throughout the room, mainly sticking to the edges as this will create a warm, even glow that bounces inwards.

 Wallpaper is your friend when it comes to making a dark room brighter.
 Choose a living room wallpaper that has a metallic finish and a pale background colour to maximise how much light it will reflect.
 We love the subtle print of Farrow and Ball’s Hegemony (opens in new tab) and it would perfectly suit both a traditional living room and a more contemporary living space.

-We all know this one, using mirrors to create the illusion of more space and light is the oldest design trick in the book.
+We all know this one, using different mirror ideas to help create the illusion of more space and light is the oldest design trick in the book.
 Placing a mirror on the adjacent wall to your biggest window will reflect the most light, and obviously the larger the mirror the better, so go as big as your living room can handle.
-If you are working with a small north-facing living room, choose a mirror with a thin frame, it can still be generous in size but won't overwhelm the space.
+If you are working with a small living room design, choose a mirror with a thin frame, it can still be generous in size but won't overwhelm the space.

-A clean aesthetic is always going to make a room brighter so, we hate to say it, but that means organising all the stuff that has accumulated in your living room.
-Invest in some living room storage that fits with your space, and get all that light sucking clutter hidden away.
+A clean aesthetic is always going to make a room brighter so, we hate to say it, but that means organizing everything that has accumulated in your living room.
+Invest in better living room storage ideas that work for your space, and get all that light sucking clutter hidden away.

 Filling up your window sills with knick knacks, house plants and neglected half-read books?
 It may look lovely but a cluttered window sill is going to prohibit light, so keep them clear to allow as much light to flow in as possible.
 If there are certain items that you just love having on show, opt for keeping them in open storage instead.

-Got house plants?
-Keep large, dark plants clear of windows and instead group them around the edges of the room.
+If you keep house plants, keep large, dark plants clear of windows and instead group them around the edges of the room.